Google Doodle celebrates long-distance runner Tom Longboat

-Canadian marathoner Tom Longboat would have turned 135 on Monday, prompting a Google Doodle to celebrate his lifetime of accomplishment.
+Canadian marathon champ Tom Longboat would have turned 131 on Monday, prompting a Google Doodle to celebrate his accomplishments.

-In his four years as an amateur, Longboat only lost three races, and he turned professional in 1909.
+In his four years as an amateur, Longboat only lost three races.
+He turned professional in 1909.

-As a professional, he developed a novel approach to training by rotating days of hard workouts, easier workouts and recovery days.
+As a professional runner, he developed a novel approach to training by rotating days of hard workouts, easier workouts and recovery days.
 These methods are the norm now, but led the sports press of the day to label him "lazy."

 Longboat served his country as a dispatch runner during World War I, mostly in France.
 During this time, he was declared dead twice.